The 29th Florida Film Festival

 by Carl F. Gauze

-Inside the theater, about half the seats are missing, and the seating capacity is cut in half.
+Inside the theater, seats are missing and the seating capacity is cut in half.
 Tonight I count 40 viewers, scattered evenly over the space.
 I grab the best opening night seat I’ve ever had here.
-As we wait for the keynote feature,” the screen shows a loop featuring prominent local arts leaders.
-They appear soundlessly, they mug at the camera and then their heads explode in a cloud of multicolored smoke.
+As we wait for the keynote feature, the screen shows a loop featuring prominent local arts leaders.
+They appear soundlessly, they mug at the camera, and then their heads explode in a cloud of multicolored smoke.
 Yeah, its arty.
 Arty to the point of “WTF, over?”

 We load in.
 Patrons and pass holders enter through the lobby.
-Plebeians, single ticket holders and press come in through the side fire exits.
+Plebeians, single ticket holders, and press come in through the side fire exits.
 At least we get a roof.
 Tonight’s opening feature “Surviving Supercon” (reviewed separately) begins after a few pre-show admonitions and recitation of the rules.
 Stay distant, wear your mask, behave.
-It’s becoming a drill like the airport pre-flight announce.
+It’s becoming a drill, like the airport pre-flight announcement.

 As we wait for the film to begin, servers provide small snacks from sponsoring restaurants, and I get a complimentary Blackberry Mule, which I can strongly recommend.
-A live pre-show announce gets us rolling, and soon we are deep in the Sci Fi convention experience, just with few chewing sounds and generally clear sight lines.
-As the film rolls credits, the film’s stars and the film makers take questions and give answers while standing a safe six feet from the microphone.
-Microphone are notorious disease spreaders, and I can barely hear the answers.
-Oh, well, Outside the sky is clearing up and the red yellow pink evening sunset fades.
+A live pre-show announcement gets us rolling, and soon we are deep in the sci-fi convention experience, only with few chewing sounds and generally clear sight lines.
+As the film rolls credits, the film’s stars and the filmmakers take questions and give answers while standing a safe six feet from the microphone.
+Microphones are notorious disease spreaders, and I can barely hear the answers.
+Oh, well, outside the sky is clearing up, and the red yellow pink evening sunset fades.
 A few people hang out for drinks or the later showing of the opener.
-The energy is low keyed but upbeat.
+The energy is low key but upbeat.
 I meet a few old Film Fest friends, hold some muffled conversations, and relax.
 Only 13 days left to go.
 Let’s see if we can pull this off without an infection.